abhinavk07/aws-ecs-fargate-demo/README.md

 ## ECR module

-The [ecr](terraform/modules/ecr) is pretty simple: it defines the only repository we need in this demonstration, the "java-crm-demo" repository.
+The [ecr](terraform/modules/ecr) module is pretty simple: it defines the only repository we need in this demonstration, the "java-crm-demo" repository.

 ## ECS module

-The [ecs](terraform/modules/ecs) also turned out to be more challenging than I thought it would be before starting this exercise.
+The [ecs](terraform/modules/ecs) module also turned out to be more challenging than I thought it would be before starting this exercise.
 There is quite a lot of stuff in the ecs module:

 - IAM role for ECS task execution ( + role policy)
 - ECS cluster